brave-digital/WordSync/README.md

 WordSync is designed to be used by developers and other super-users who work with WordPress sites.
 The plugin will expose a bit of the inner workings of WordPress to you and requires your judgement to know which data should be synced without overwriting data you'd like to keep.

-= ** Warning ** =
+## ** Warning **
 This plugin modifies your site content and is still in ALPHA.
-It may not always perform adequitely and it would be **strongly advisable** to backup your site before using WordSync.
+It may not always perform adequately and it would be **strongly advisable** to backup your site before using WordSync.
 WordSync does not offer a rollback option once your data has been synced.
 Brave Digital does not accept any responsibility for lost or corrupted data.
 USE THIS PLUGIN AT YOUR OWN RISK.

-== Installation ==
+## Installation

 The plugin is required to be installed and activated on *both* the source and target sites.